Aaron Shirley

-Aaron Shirley (January 3, 1933 – November 26, 2014) was an American physician and civil rights activist.
+Aaron Shirley (January 3, 1933 – November 26, 2014) was an American physician, health care innovator, and civil rights activist.

 Shirley was born in Gluckstadt, Mississippi.
-He was Chairman of the Board for the Jackson Medical Mall Foundation, and an associate professor in pediatrics at the University of Mississippi Medical Center.
+His first introduction to becoming a medical professional was through his sister who was a nurse who firmly planted the expectation that he should become a physician and contribute to the community.
+He was chairman of the board for the Jackson Medical Mall Foundation, and an associate professor in pediatrics at the University of Mississippi Medical Center.

-He was a graduate of Tougaloo College and Meharry Medical College.
+Education

+He was a graduate of Tougaloo College, receiving a Bachelor of Science in 1955, and graduated from Meharry Medical College with an M.D. in 1959.
+Dr. Shirley completed medical school and his internship in Tennessee, then entered private practice in Vicksburg in 1960.
+He completed his education in traditionally Black colleges and did not have access to hospital privileges.
 Dr. Blair E. Batson, chair of the Department of Pediatrics at University of Mississippi Medical Center, offered him a position in the department's residency education program.
 Shirley became the first African-American learner at UMMC when he entered the residency program in 1965.
 For a long time, Shirley was the only black pediatrician in the state of Mississippi.
-He was not dedicated to non-violence; upon hearing that the Ku Klux Klan was heading to his home, he warned the local police that his sons knew how to shoot.
-He also was known for installing wells to provide clean drinking water and for traveling the countryside to care for sick babies.

-He was married to Ollye Shirley; they had four children.
+Career

+Shirley co-formed the Medical Committee on Human Rights in 1963 to provide medical care to civil rights workers during Mississippi's Freedom Summer.
 He was a member of the Institute of Medicine, and Citizens' Health Care Working Group.